swiftlang/swift-foundation/Sources/Foundation/Documentation.docc/Curation/FoundationEssentials.md

 # Foundation Essentials

-Core types and essential functionality used by most applications.
+Access core types and essential functionality used by most applications.

 ## Overview